-What is content management?
+What is Content Management?

 |Type of Content Management System||Purpose|

-|Web Content Management (WCM)||Specializes in managing and delivering content to Web sites|
+|Web Content Management System (WCMS)||Specializes in managing and delivering content to Web sites|

-|Digital Asset Management (DAM)||Specializes in managing graphics and multimedia components and their corresponding metadata, but not text|
+|Digital Asset Management System (DAM)||Specializes in managing graphics and multimedia components and their corresponding metadata, but not text|

-|Document Management (DM)||Manages whole documents rather than the actual content itself; similar to an electronic filing cabinet|
+|Document Management System (DMS)||Manages whole documents rather than the actual content itself; similar to an electronic filing cabinet|

-|Enterprise Content Management (ECM)||Manages all aspects of content within an organization (i.e., e-mails, business documents, and more) and is scalable for use throughout the entire enterprise.|
+|Enterprise Content Management System (ECM)||Manages all aspects of content within an organization (i.e., e-mails, business documents, and more) and is scalable for use throughout the entire enterprise.|

-|Component Content Management (CCM), also known as XML Content Management (XML CM)||Manages content at the component level and stores it only one time as a single source for maximum content reuse and delivery to multiple media channels (i.e., print, Web, mobile devices, PDF, and more) - Vasont fits in here!|
+|Component Content Management (CCMS), also known as XML Content Management (XML CMS)||Manages content at the component level and stores it only one time as a single source for maximum content reuse and delivery to multiple media channels (i.e., print, Web, mobile devices, PDF, and more) - Vasont fits in here!|

 Contact us for further information about more in-depth training in content management.